R3Conclave/conclave-samples/cordapp/README.md

 }
 ```

-!!! important
+*Note:
 You must use Gradle's `compile` configurations for the host dependencies.
 If you use `implementation`, you
 will get errors when the node starts up about missing classes due to issues with fat JARing.
-The host `dependencies` section should look like the above.
+The host `dependencies` section should look like the above snippet.*

 ## Write an enclave host service